Teaching ratios and proportions

 160 square meters

-Of course, for it to be a problem, one of those four numbers is not given and ends up being the famous x.
+Of course, for it to be a problem, you need to make one of those four numbers to be an unknown (not given).

 Ratio and Proportion is applicable to other areas in math.
 For example: finding the lowest common multiple of two numbers.
 Try LCM[62,217].
 The lowest common proper fraction is relatively prime.
 So 62/217 = 2/7 (i.e. the ratio is 2:7.
 Thus one simply cross multiplies the original proper fraction by the relatively prime one.
 62 x 7 = 217 x 2.
 Or 434 = 434.
 This is the LCM of 62 & 217.